jordang7/Ethereum_Block_Explorer/README.md

 # Ethereum_Block_Explorer
-Block explorer for Ethereum Mainnet, Rinkby and Ropsten build using React
+Block explorer for Ethereum Mainnet, Rinkby and Ropsten, built using React
 # Getting Started
 create a `.env` file within the client folder with the following variables: